carpeliam/concourse-status-amplifier/README.md

   6. You've got a sweet new extension now!
 Right-click on the Chrome extension icon (probably a gray 'C') and select `Options` to choose images from the Internet corresponding to an *All Passing* state, a *Failing* state, and an *In Progress* state.
   7. Browse on over to your favorite Concourse instance, and kick off a job.

+## Cool icon.
+Who made it?

+That'd be [Cynthia Conklin](https://cconklin.myportfolio.com/about) - she does good work!

 ## How do I give feedback?

 I ❤️ Feedback.
 [Issues] and [pull requests] are welcome!
 Let me know how this can make your Concourse experience brighter.